class QNearFieldManager

 message – str

-Sets the message shown to the user by the system.
-If the target detection is running the message will be updated immediately and can be used as a progress message.
+Sets the message that the system shows to the user.
+If target detection is running, the message will be updated immediately and can be used as a progress message.
 The last message set before a call to startTargetDetection() without an error message is used as a success message.
-If the target detection is not running the message will be used as the initial message when the next detection is started.
-By default no message is shown to the user.
+If target detection is not running, the message will be used as the initial message when the next detection is started.
+By default, no message is shown to the user.

 Note

-Currently, this function only has an effect on iOS because a popup is shown by the system during the scan.
+Currently, this function only has an effect on iOS because the system shows a popup during the scan.
 On iOS, this message is mapped to the alert message which is shown upon successful completion of the scan.
 Other platforms will ignore message.

 Parameters: